 - website or social media pages.

-Typically, a landing page is only accessible via the source—the ad, email, or blog post—that links to it.
+Typically, it is only accessible via the source—the ad, email, or blog post—that links to it.
 In other words, landing pages aren’t part of your regular site navigation, and they are hidden from your regular site visitors.

 Why would a PT practice need landing pages?